A Survey of Graph Unlearning: Graph Unlearning Applications

 \subsection{Limited Resource Environment}

 The application of graph unlearning may holds immense potential, especially in limited resource environments such as the Internet of Things (IoT).
 In such scenarios, devices at the edge may encounter situations where certain training examples become obsolete, out of distribution, or no longer valid \cite{hassan2021leveraging,fan2022fast}.
 For instances, a network of smart traffic cameras placed strategically across the city to monitor traffic flow and detect any congestion or accidents.
-Each traffic camera acts as a node in the knowledge graph, and the connections between these nodes represent the spatial relationships between different camera locations.
+These cameras usually share the same on-device model, which can be synchronously finetuned with federated learning as new data arrives.
+Moreover, each traffic camera acts as a node in the knowledge graph, and the connections between these nodes represent the spatial relationships between different camera locations.
 Assume that we have different devices at different locations of the cities to collect data from the nearby cameras.
 As vehicles move through the city, the smart traffic cameras continuously capture real-time data, such as vehicle count, speed, and license plate recognition.
 This data is then used to generate and update the knowledge graph, which dynamically represents the traffic patterns and conditions in the city.
 Over time, the traffic patterns may change due to various factors, such as construction work, events, or changes in city planning.
 Some of the historical data captured by the traffic cameras on some devices may become less relevant for predicting and managing the current traffic conditions.
-To optimize the use of resources and improve the accuracy of traffic predictions, graph unlearning can be applied to the knowledge graph.
+These observations incentivize the development of a graph unlearning method that, when applied to the distributed knowledge graph formed by the cameras, can optimize the use of resources and improve the accuracy of traffic predictions.
 Here, the concept of fine-tuning from an unlearning perspective becomes valuable, particularly when the devices aim to retain their existing data without adding more.
 Instead, these devices may selectively flag certain types of data for unlearning, allowing them to adapt to dynamic changes in their operating environment.
-The idea of personalized or customized unlearning strategies tailored to each individual device's needs further accentuates the versatility of graph unlearning.
+Furthermore, IoT devices have limited computational resources, which in turn gives a push to focus on unlearning efficiency.
+The common approach of periodically retraining all models become less feasible for the modern AI landscape, where large (foundation) models become more common, and edge devices such as smartphones become the norm.
+As a result, efficient graph unlearning algorithms would prove to be very beneficial as the field of ML keep progressing at a break neck pace.